 Skin checks around WA

-We visit work sites, project camps, maintenance depots, workshops or offices around Perth, or on a FIFO basis around WA.
+We visit work sites, mine sites, maintenance depots, workshops or offices around Perth, or on a FIFO basis around WA.
 In some cases, planning your skin screening in Perth to coincide with team meetings, conferences or workshops presents an ideal opportunity to pull together employees who work on the road or are more geographically dispersed.

 Due to Melanoma being “Australia’s Cancer”, employee skin screening or workplace skin checks have become an important and popular Health and Wellbeing initiative for small and large organisations.